axflow/original-demo-ui/README.md

 Please give us any feedback (bugs, requests, questions) at hello@axilla.io.
 We love talking to our users so don't be shy.

+## Axilla

+At [Axilla](https://axilla.io), we are building an end-to-end opinionated, open source framework to work with LLMs in TypeScript.
+Axgen is the first module, but we have more coming very soon.
+Giving [axgen](https://github.com/axilla-io/axgen) is very helpful for our visibility right now, so we appreciate it if you can spare one!

+Finally, you can find a walkthrough of the demo UI in this LOOM video: https://www.loom.com/share/458f9b6679b740f0a5c78a33fffee3dc

 ## Usage

 This is a simple nextJS application, that was tested using node 18.